Sunderland: Education

 Sunderland Polytechnic was founded in 1969, becoming the University of Sunderland in 1992.
 The institution currently has over 17,000 students.
 The university is split into two campuses; the City Campus (site of the original Polytechnic) is just to the west of the city centre, as is the main university library and the main administrative buildings.
 The 'Award-Winning' St Peter's Riverside Campus is located on the north banks of the river Wear, next to the National Glass Centre and houses the School of Business, Law and Psychology, as well as Computing and Technology and The Media Centre.
 The University of Sunderland was named the top university in England for providing the best student experience by The Times Higher Education Supplement (THES) in 2006.
 Since 2001 Sunderland has been named the best new university in England by The Guardian and Government performance indicators showed Sunderland as the best new university in England for the quality, range and quantity of its research.

 Sunderland College is a further education establishment with campuses located at the Bede centre on Durham Road, Hylton, Doxford International Business Park and 'Phoenix House' in the city centre.
 It has over 14,000 students, and based on exam results is one of the most successful colleges.
-St Peter's Sixth Form College, next to St Peter's Church and the University, opened in September 2008.
+St Peter's Sixth Form College, next to St Peter's Church and the university, opened in September 2008.
 The college is a partnership between the three Sunderland North schools and City of Sunderland College.

 There are eighteen secondary schools in the Sunderland area, predominantly comprehensives.
 According to exam results, the most successful was St Robert of Newminster Catholic School, a coeducational secondary school and sixth form in Washington.
 However, comprehensive schools also thrive, notably the Roman Catholic single-sex schools St Anthony's (for girls) and St Aidan's (for boys).
 Both continue to attain high exam results.

 There are seventy-six primary schools in Sunderland.
 According to the 'Value Added' measure, the most successful is Mill Hill Primary School, in Doxford Park.

 Transport

-Metro and rail
+Heavy and light rail

-In May 2002, the Tyne and Wear Metro was extended to Sunderland in an official ceremony attended by The Queen, 22 years after it originally opened in Newcastle upon Tyne.
-The Green line now stretches deeper into South Tyneside and into Sunderland; it incorporates Seaburn, Millfield, Pallion, as well as Sunderland's mainline railway station and stations at the Park Lane Transport Interchange and both campuses of the University of Sunderland, before terminating at South Hylton.
-The trains run every 12–15 minutes, depending on the time of day, and call at all stations.
-All-zones Metro tickets cost £5.20 for a daily and £22.40 for a weekly, as of October 2019.
+Sunderland station is served by four train operating companies: